Skip to content

 )

-Configure a digital input or output channel.
+Configure a digital channel.

 Parameters: